drasi-project/test-repo/scripts/drasi_server/integration/grpc_source_and_reaction/README.md

 ## Configuration Details

+The test behavior is controlled by two YAML configuration files:

+- **`drasi-server-config.yaml`**: Configures Drasi Server including sources, queries, reactions, connection settings, retry policies, and batching parameters
+- **`test-service-config.yaml`**: Configures the E2E Test Framework including test repository settings, test run parameters, and output loggers

-The configuration files that drive this test are YAML files and contain extensive comments explaining each section and the options you have to change the test behavior.
+**Both files contain extensive inline comments** explaining each configuration option and how to modify test behavior.
+Please refer to the YAML files directly for detailed documentation on:

+- Available configuration options
+- Valid values and formats
+- Examples of different test scenarios
+- Performance tuning parameters

+To understand what each configuration controls, open the YAML files in your editor and read the comments.

 ## Ports Used